 TimingUnpredictable tenure transitions

-An institution that posts a faculty vacancy and waits for applications is not really running a search.
+An institution that posts a vacancy and waits for applications is not really running a search.
 The strongest candidates are usually employed, performing well, and not actively looking.
 They have to be found.

 Before building a recruiting plan, it helps to know where strong faculty spend their professional time.
 That tells you which channels are worth the effort and which are mostly noise.

-Disciplinary societies and groups like the Higher Education Recruitment Consortium and the AAUP are where engaged academics gather, publish, and present.
+• In professional associations: disciplinary societies and groups like the Higher Education Recruitment Consortium and the AAUP are where engaged academics gather, publish, and present.

-Faculty maintain profiles on LinkedIn and academic networks, publish papers, and speak at conferences, which makes them identifiable even when they are not applying.
+• On research and industry platforms: faculty maintain profiles on LinkedIn and academic networks, publish papers, and speak at conferences, which makes them identifiable even when they are not applying.

-A trusted colleague who points you toward a particular person surfaces names that never appear in an applicant pool.
+• Through referrals: a trusted colleague who points you toward a particular person surfaces names that never appear in an applicant pool.
 Referrals from respected academics are some of the strongest leads available.

-Strategies for Recruiting Faculty
+Strategies for recruiting faculty

 Effective recruitment starts before any candidate is contacted.
 Set a clear vision for the institution, define who you want to hire, and only then begin the search.
 A defined target keeps every sourcing decision pointed in the same direction.
 These six strategies form the backbone of a strong faculty search.